Application deadline (for fall admissions)

 Applicants must ensure that they meet all of the requirements for their chosen program and supply all necessary documentation.
 Applications will be deemed ineligible if they are incomplete or submitted late.

-Following the application review, candidates selected will be called for an admission interview (face-to-face or distance) in order to evaluate their level of motivation for the program and a career in international hotel management.
+Following the application review, candidates selected will be called for an admission interview (face-to-face or distance).

 TO BE INCLUDED WITH THE ADMISSION APPLICATION